Seabrook Island, South Carolina: Geography and climate

 The Köppen Climate Classification System rates the climate of Seabrook Island as humid subtropical.[12]
 Ocean breezes tend to moderate the island climate, as compared to the nearby mainland were daytime highs are higher and nighttime lows are lower.
 Daytime mean highs in winter range from 55 to 60 F, with nighttime lows averaging 43 to 50 F. Summertime mean highs are 85 to 88 F, with average lows 74 to 76 F. Average rainfall is 48 inches per year.
 Accumulation of snow/ice is rare.
 The island is located borderline USDA Plant Hardiness Zone 8b/9a.

 History

 In 1666, British subject Lt.
 Col. Robert Sanford arrived on Seabrook as an explorer in royal service to King Charles II.
 By 1684, the local Stono Indians were persuaded to cede their lands to the proprietary government, which in turn sold the property to English settlers.
+One of them being Robert Seabrook, an early settler and politician who the Island is named after.

 During the American Revolutionary years, the island was used as a staging area for Hessian and British troops during the Siege of Charleston.
-In 1816, the island was sold to William Seabrook of nearby Edisto Island, hence the present name.
+In 1816, the island was sold to William Seabrook of nearby Edisto Island, a descendant of Robert Seabrook.
 Under Seabrook's ownership, the island was used for growing cotton.
 At the height of the Civil War, Seabrook sold the island to William Gregg, who rented the land to Charles Andell.